-When should you install a carbon monoxide detector in your home?
+When should you buy and install a carbon monoxide detector in your home?
 Does everyone need a carbon monoxide detector?
 What kind of appliances can cause carbon monoxide poisoning?
 Get the answers to these important safety questions below.

 When you are burning indoors any type of liquid or solid fuel for heating, cooking or other use, you should have an active carbon monoxide detector installed in your home.